Caitlyn Jenner May Have Confirmed the News of Kylie Jenner's Pregnancy

 Well, a non-confirmation isn’t a denial either.

-Kris is singing a different tune than Kylie’s father Caityln Jenner, who is reportedly “‘shocked and disappointed” by the reports, which some say were only leaked to bump up ratings for the 14th season of Keeping Up With the Kardashians.
+Kris is singing a different tune than Kylie’s father Caityln Jenner however, who is reportedly “‘shocked and disappointed” by the reports, which some say were only leaked to bump up ratings for the 14th season of Keeping Up With the Kardashians.

-According to The Sun, a rep for the former Olympian says Cait confirmed the pregnancy and was told “some time ago” that her youngest daughter was expecting.
+According to The Sun, a rep for the former Olympian said Cait confirmed the pregnancy and was told “some time ago” that her youngest daughter was expecting.

-“All I can tell you is that it was some time ago,” the rep let slip up.
+“All I can tell you is that it was some time ago,” the rep let slip.